Profanity: Etymology and definitions

-English uses cursing in a similar manner to swearing, especially in the United States.
+The use of cursing is similar to that of swearing, especially in the United States.
 Cursing originally referred specifically to the use of language to cast a curse on someone, and in American English it is still commonly associated with wishing harm on another.
 Equivalents to cursing are used similarly in Danish (bande), Italian (imprecare), and Norwegian (banne).
 The terms swearing and cursing have strong associations with the use of profanity in anger.
-Various efforts have been made to classify different types of profanity, but there is no widely accepted typology and terms are used interchangeably.
+Various efforts have been made to classify different types of profanity, but there is no widely accepted typology and many terms are used interchangeably.

 Blasphemy and obscenity are used similarly to profanity, though blasphemy has retained its religious connotation.
-Expletive is another English term for the use of profanity, derived from its original meaning of adding words to change a sentence's length without changing its meaning.
+Similarly, Expletive is an English term used to refer to a profane expression, whose original meaning was to add words that change a sentence's length without changing its meaning.
 The use of expletive sometimes refers specifically to profanity as an interjection.
 Epithet is used to describe profanities directed at a specific person.
-Some languages do not have a general term for the use of profanities, instead describing it with the phrase "using bad language".
+Some languages do not have a general term for the use of profanities, and instead refer to it with the phrase "using bad language".
 These include Mandarin (zang hua), Portuguese (palavrão), Spanish (decir palabrotas), and Turkish (küfur etmek).
 Colloquial English terms include potty-mouth, defined by the OED as "A tendency to be foul-mouthed; (also) a foul-mouthed person".